 ConditionToken

-ConditionToken has superpower: it can check arbitrary conditions.
+ConditionToken has a superpower: it can check arbitrary conditions.
 In addition to this, it can do all the same things as SimpleToken.
-The condition is a function that returns an answer to the question "has the token been canceled" (True/False), it is passed to the token as the first required argument during initialization:
+The condition is a function that returns an answer to the question "should the token be cancelled" (True/False); it is passed to the token as the first required argument during initialization:

 from cantok import ConditionToken